The Emotional Seller: Strategies for Navigating Grief, Divorce & Sentimentality

 • Boost Emotional Distance with Staging

-Staging encourages sellers to "step back" and view the home as a product—helpful in overcoming emotional inertia.
+Staging nudges sellers to "step back" and see the home as a product.
+That distance helps them push past emotional inertia.

 • Share Future-Oriented Visioning